 |Disclosure||Disclosing information may qualify a warranty.||Disclosing information will not necessarily qualify an indemnity.|

 Parties often misunderstand the technical differences between warranties and indemnities.
-The scope and extent of the warranties in an M&A transaction will be the subject of extensive commercial negotiation.
+The scope and extent of the warranties in an M&A transaction will require extensive commercial negotiation.
 Indemnities should cover specific issues that arise from the purchase of the company or business.
-Parties should ensure this clause is carefully drafted to reflect the allocation of risk in the transaction.
-If you have any questions or need assistance negotiating your transaction documents, get in touch with our commercial lawyers on 1300 544 755.
+You should ensure that this clause is carefully drafted to reflect the allocation of risk in the transaction.
+If you have any questions or need assistance negotiating your transaction documents, contact LegalVision’s contract lawyers on 1300 544 755 or fill out the form on this page.

 Was this article helpful?